aselshall/eds/HW/project.md

 Submission dates will be posted on Canvas.
 Please ensure that your work is submitted on time.
 Late submissions will result in 10% deduction per day up to 50%.

-All students need to submit the peer-assessment.
+All students working in a group need to submit the peer-assessment.
 You only get the peer-assessment grade if you submitted peer-assessment.
-- If you are working in a group, use peer-assessment rubric below to evaluate the contribution of each member
+Use peer-assessment rubric below to evaluate the contribution of each group member.
-- If you are working individually, for Canvas grading purposes, submit a document stating that you are working individually

 Good luck, and we look forward to seeing your creative applications in water and environmental data science with Python.